Axial-field-induced chiral channels in an acoustic Weyl system

-The acoustic signals are generated with speakers SR-32453-000 from Knowles.
+{\bf Measurement and signal analysis.} The acoustic signals are generated with speakers SR-32453-000 from Knowles.
 The pressure fields are measured via a sub-wavelength microphone FG-23629-P16 from Knowles with a diameter of $2.6\,{\rm mm}$ which is mounted on a $2\,{\rm mm}$ steel rod to scan the inside of the acoustic crystal.
 We always measure 200 frequency points between $4$ and $11\,{\rm kHz}$ to obtain phase and amplitude information using a lock-in amplifier.
+In all measurements, different background levels are attributed to slightly different speaker positions.

 In unit-cell coordinates $(i_x,i_y,i_z)$ running from $i_x,i_y=0,\dots,20$ and $i_z=0,\dots,12$ we excited at $(0,10,6)$ [called bottom in the main text], $(20,10,6)$ [top], $(10,0,6)$ [left], and $(10,20,6)$ [right].
 The crystal is scanned in a grid of $19\times20 \times12\times2$ points corresponding to all the accessible sub-lattice sites of a set of 12 stacked layers of each $20\times20$ honeycomb unit-cells.
+The surfaces with normal $\pm {\bf x}$ are terminated with hard walls in order to prevent the appearance of spurious surface modes (see Supplementary Information for details).
+Note that a potential finite size quantization of the wave number $k_x$ is irrelevant here, as the gradient in $x$-direction of the sample geometry renders it ill-defined anyway.
+The surfaces with normal $\pm {\bf y}$ and $\pm {\bf z}$ are kept open for reasons explained below.

-In fact, the zig-zag terminations along the surfaces $\pm\hat{\bf x}$ limit the number of points that can be measured at the surfaces.
+The zig-zag terminations along the surfaces $\pm\hat{\bf x}$ limit the number of points that can be measured at the surfaces.
 The data displayed in Fig.~\ref{fig:main} are based on pure bulk measurement.
 The first two unit cells closest to the $\pm\hat{\bf x}$ and the closest unit cells to $\pm\hat{\bf z}$ and $\pm\hat{\bf y}$ surfaces have not been take into consideration in these analysis to avoid spurious surface effects.
 On the other hand, the data of Fig~\ref{fig:surface} are based on surface measurements only, i.e., data taken on the first two unit-cells.
 Finally, for the density plots, the discrete spatial Fourier transforms are displayed with the Lanczos interpolation method for visual clarity, except in Fig~\ref{fig:surface}b, where the discrete nature of the measurements is relevant.
 Note, that the chiral channel phase fitting in Fig~\ref{fig:main}e is not based on an interpolation of the Fourier-transform data.